gcc3/simple-ai-chat/README.md

 * TOP_P
 Range 0 ~ 1, 0.1 means only the tokens comprising the top 10% probability mass are considered.

-* N
-How many completions to generate for each prompt.

 * ROLE_CONTENT_SYSTEM
-Set the role system's content to role play.
+Set the system prompt.

-* INIT_PLACEHOLDER and ENTER
+* WELCOME_MESSAGE, INIT_PLACEHOLDER and ENTER
-Control the default placeholder text and enter key text.
+Control the custom welcome message, placeholder text and enter key text.

-* WAITING and QUERYING
+* WAITING, QUERYING, GENERATING, SEARCHING
 Indicating the message that will show when waiting and querying.

 * MAX_TOKENS